irphilli/tracker_api/README.md

-story = project.story(847762630)                                          # Find a story with the given ID story.activity                                                            # Get a list of all the activity performed on this story story.story_transitions                                                   # Get a list of all the story transitions on this story
+story = project.story(847762630)                                          # Find a story with the given ID story.activity                                                            # Get a list of all the activity performed on this story story.transitions                                                         # Get a list of all the story transitions on this story

 story.name = 'Save the Ewoks'                                             # Update a single story attribute story.attributes = { name: 'Save the Ewoks', description: '...' }         # Update multiple story attributes